Domain Ownership Checker

 What does isRegistered: false mean exactly?

 It means the RDAP registry returned a 404 (not found) response for the domain.
 In most cases this means the domain is available for registration.
-However, some TLDs have RDAP coverage gaps, and a 404 does not guarantee availability for all TLDs.
-Verify availability at your registrar before relying on this field for a purchase decision.
+However, some TLDs have RDAP coverage gaps — verify availability at your registrar before relying on this field for a purchase decision.

 How accurate is the expiry date?

-The expirationDate comes directly from the registry record and reflects the date on which the registration will expire unless renewed.
+The expirationDate comes directly from the registry record.
 It is accurate as of the time of the query.
 Note that some registrars have grace periods after expiry before a domain enters redemptionPeriod.

 What is the redemption period?